-1. If the ring gear was removed from the differential case, use medium strength Loctite thread locker and tighten the mounting screws from 22 to 25 ft-lb (30 to 34 N-m).
+1. If the ring gear was removed, use medium strength thread locking compound and torque the mounting screws from 22 to 25 ft-lb (30 to 34 N-m).

-2. Apply molybdenum disulfide lubricant (Three Bond 1901 or equivalent) to the splines and bearing surfaces of the differential pinion gears, pinion washers and side gears.
+2. Apply molybdenum disulfide grease to the splines and bearing surfaces of the differential pinion gears, pinion washers and side gears.